Champagne Festival in Epernay

 And on Sunday morning, if you’re feeling up to yet more champagne (and why wouldn’t you be? ), there’s a vintage car procession starting at 11am through the town of Epernay.

-A fabulous weeked not to be missed….
+A fabulous weekend not to be missed….
 Are you coming?

 Gifts for Him – Champagne Connoisseur